NoraKitchen/SlapGame/README.md

-#EDIT: This readme applies to the previous version of CatGame.
-New readme coming soon.
-7/4/2016

 #CatGame

 This app was created during week two of the BoiseCodeWorks Immersive Full Stack program.
 At this point in the curriculum, students had experience with HTML, CSS, Bootstrap, and basic Javascript.

+NOTE: This app was heavily refactored at the end of the 3 month program.
+To see code for the original CatGame, see branch CatGameV1.

 The app was originally assigned as a “slap game” in which the user would slap, kick, and punch a stick figure till its health was reduced to zero.
 I figured I could take a slightly different route so long as I included the same basic functionality.